Jump to:

 Epidemiology including risk factors and primary prevention

-Both forms are rare, with estimated overall incidence of INA of 2 to 3 per 100,000 people a year.8 However, a recent prospective one-year cohort by van Alfen et al suggests that the incidence of classical NA may actually be higher at 1 per 1000 people proposing that NA may in fact be underdiagnosed by physicians due to limited familiarity with the disorder.
-9 Male to female predominance is 2:1, with median age of onset at 3 years old.3 Biphasic age distribution has been observed with peaks in newborns (younger than 8 weeks) and adolescents.6,10 No differences in side at onset have been reported.
-This epidemiologic information is limited in children because of clinical similarities to poliomyelitis, resulting in misdiagnosis.
-Compared to INA, patients with HNA may suffer recurrent symptom “attacks”.11 HNA is extremely rare and has been described in approximately 200 families worldwide.7 Usually, there is a parent affected, and the incidence of new mutations is unknown.
-10% of patients may report a positive family history of HNA.12 Onset of HNA occurs during the second or third decade of life, primarily affecting males.13
+Both forms of NA are rare, with estimated INA overall incidence (pediatric and adult) of 1.64 per 100,000 people a year.5 However, a prospective one-year cohort by van Alfen et al suggests that the incidence of classical NA may actually be higher at 1 per 1000 people, hypothesizing that NA may be underdiagnosed by physicians due to limited familiarity with the disorder.
+7 Male to female predominance is 2:1 to 11.5:1, with median age of onset at 3 years old.3,5 Biphasic age distribution has been observed with peaks in newborns (younger than 8 weeks) and adolescents (7-15 years of age).5,8 No differences in laterality of onset have been reported.
+Of note, the pediatric epidemiologic information is limited due to clinical similarities to poliomyelitis, resulting in misdiagnosis.3

 Patho-anatomy/physiology

-There is a genetic predisposition (HNA); however, little is known regarding the implicated mutations.
-Although the SEPT9 gene is known to be involved, only 55% of North American families with HNA displayed this mutation, pointing towards secondary, currently unidentified mutations.
-Rarely, deletion of the PMP22 gene has been implicated.6
+There is a genetic predisposition to HNA, however, little is known regarding the implicated mutations.
+Although the SEPT9 gene is known to be involved, only 55% of North American families with HNA displayed this mutation, pointing towards secondary mutations that have yet to be identified.
+Rarely, deletion of the PMP22 gene has been implicated.5

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-NA presents in two thirds of children with severe neuropathic pain in one shoulder/arm.
-The other third presents with painless weakness or flaccid paralysis.3 The initial pain lasts approximately 2 to 3 weeks but full recovery may take months to years (i).17 Pain may only be present in 66% of patients, thus lack of pain does not exclude the diagnosis.6 Bilateral brachial plexus is involved 10 to 30% of the time although symptoms may be asymmetric1, 19,20 and females have more frequent involvement of the middle and lower brachial plexus with poorer functional outcomes.21 Patchy paralysis and sensory deficits subsequently develop after the resolution of pain.
-Paresis can be associated with musculoskeletal pain related to paretic muscles or compensatory muscle use.7 Recovery is conflicting because evidence shows less/more favorable outcomes in children than adults; 47% to 63% completely recover in 6 to 8 months.3,22 Classical HNA is relapsing remitting with 1 exacerbation every 6.5 years; a portion of patients suffer from chronic symptoms.14 Nerves outside the brachial plexus are also more frequently involved in patients with HNA along with more severe paresis and poorer functional outcomes.1
+While the majority of adults with NA endorse severe pain as the primary symptom, NA presents in only two thirds of children as neuropathic pain in one shoulder or arm; the other third presents with painless weakness or flaccid paralysis.3 The initial pain lasts approximately 2 to 3 weeks but full recovery may take months to years (i).12 Pain may only be present in 66% of patients, thus lack of pain does not exclude the diagnosis.5 Bilateral brachial plexus is involved 10 to 30% of the time although symptoms may be asymmetric1 and females have more frequent involvement of the middle and lower brachial plexus with poorer functional outcomes.1 Patchy paralysis and sensory deficits subsequently develop after the resolution of pain.
+Paresis can be associated with musculoskeletal pain related to compensatory muscle use.6 Recovery is conflicting in children with 47% to 63% completely recovering in 6 to 8 months.3,13 Classical HNA is relapsing remitting with a portion of patients suffering from chronic symptoms.1 Nerves outside the brachial plexus are also more frequently involved in patients with HNA, along with more severe paresis and poorer functional outcomes.1

 Specific secondary or associated conditions and complications

-Complications related to nerve involvement include distal vasomotor dysfunction with temperature dysregulation, edema, sweating and hair/nail changes,1 dysphonia (recurrent laryngeal nerve),14 and diaphragm dysfunction (phrenic nerve).7 Musculoskeletal complications include muscle atrophy, scapular instability/winging, and pain related to paresis and compensatory mechanisms.7 Chronic pain, both musculoskeletal and neuropathic, may develop.
+Complications related to nerve involvement include distal vasomotor dysfunction with temperature dysregulation, edema, sweating and hair/nail changes, dysphonia (recurrent laryngeal nerve), and diaphragm dysfunction (phrenic nerve).1,6 Musculoskeletal complications include muscle atrophy, scapular instability/winging, and pain related to paresis and compensatory mechanisms.6 Chronic pain, both musculoskeletal and neuropathic, may develop.

 Essentials of Assessment